The Ohio petroleum industry began with an 1885 oilfield discovery.

 The former employee of Standard Oil of New Jersey, was quickly rehired.
 Rockefeller had acquired some of the Lima oilfields for bargain prices because the wells produced a thick, sulfurous oil.
 Despite its difficulty to refine, the petroleum tycoon had accumulated a 40-million-barrel stockpile of the cheap, sour “Lima oil.”

 Standard Oil Company bought Frasch’s patent for a copper-oxide refining process to “sweeten” the oil.
 By the early 1890s, the company’s new Whiting oil refinery east of Chicago was producing odorless kerosene from desulfurized oil, making Rockefeller a fortune.

-Paid in Standard Oil shares and becoming very wealthy, Frasch moved to Louisiana – where the skilled chemist and mining engineer invented a new method to extract sulfur from underground deposits by injecting superheated water into wells.
-By 1911, Frasch was a multimillionaire known as the “Sulfur King.”
+Paid in Standard Oil shares and becoming very wealthy, Frasch moved to Louisiana — where the skilled chemist and mining engineer invented a new method to extract sulfur from underground deposits by injecting superheated water into wells.
+By 1911, multimillionaire Frasch was known as the “Sulfur King.”

 At Grand Lake St. Marys in Ohio –the largest man-made body of water in the world — supported commerce of Erie Canal beginning in 1845.
 By late 1880s, Mercer County was producing oil from wells pumping on platforms on the lake.
 Learn more in Ohio Offshore Oil wells.

 Recommended Reading: Ohio Oil and Gas (2008); Where it All Began: The story of the people and places where the oil & gas industry began: West Virginia and southeastern Ohio (1994); Herman Frasch -The Sulphur King (2013).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.